itsjoshuagraves/digitalgarden/content/about/site.md

 ---
 title: The Site
 type: docs
-summary: "The ethos behind this kind of a site."
+summary: "Why build a digital garden?"
 ---

 ## Why build this?